A Unified Community Detection, Visualization and Analysis method: Unifying bipartite, directed and unipartite graphs

+The formal difference is obvious and deserves some comments.
+Our modularity expression is formally derived from Newman's unipartite modularity model (see appendix).

+As was shown in equation \ref{eq:3-2}, it is equivalent to considering bipartite graphs as unpartite graphs with both types of graphs behaving the same.

+We are therefore inclined to directly apply unipartite graph algorithms which are based on this model and expect modularity optimization.
+Conversely \cite{Barber2007}\cite{LiuXin2010}, although they consider the same block matrix as we do, they specify a different null model which is conceptually sound but not the result of a direct mathematical derivation from the unipartite model.
+Therefore either these two definitions are equivalent in terms of final optimization, or, if they are not, Barber's model should be used with specific algorithms for bipartite graphs, or with algorithms for unipartite graphs adapted to bipartite graphs.

-The effects of using either this formula or the other can be observed in the number of communities in each set, as well as in the node distribution by type through modularity optimization.
-According to our definition, both types of nodes are explicitly bound.
-If we were to consider the unipartite graph represented by the off-diagonal matrix $A'$, we can apply any unipartite graph algorithm for detecting communities, and both types of nodes are then regrouped into the same communities (except for singletons).
-This side effect is not explicit in Equation \prettyref{eq:5-1}.
-However since $\delta(c_{i},c_{j})$ in Equation \prettyref{eq:5-1} specifies that the summation is applied to both types of objects belonging to the same community, the side effect is the same: optimizing the standard bipartite graph modularity should yield a partitioning of both types of nodes in the same communities (this analysis is also found in \cite{MURATA2010} : i.e.: ``This definition implicitly indicates that the numbers of communities of both types are equal'').
+If their interpretation is different, the effects of using either this formula or the other can be observed according to two perspectives: 1) the number of communities in each set, 2) the node distribution of each type in the communities.
+According to our definition of modularity, both types of nodes are explicitly bound.
+Consequently when applying any unipartite graph algorithm for detecting communities, both types of nodes should have the same number of communities and, except for singletons, they should be regrouped into the same communities (a type of node should not be isolated in a community).
+This side effect is not explicit in Equation \ref{eq:6}.
+However since in this equation $\delta(c_{i},c_{j})$ specifies that the summation is applied to both types of objects belonging to the same community, the side effect is the same: optimizing the standard bipartite graph modularity should yield a partitioning of both types of nodes in the same communities (this analysis is also found in \cite{MURATA2010} : ``This definition implicitly indicates that the numbers of communities of both types are equal'').
 Both modularities should then produce the same results in terms of node type distribution.